 Or one of many – may he wear out his life in misery to miserable doom!”

 The above lines are an illustration of verbal and dramatic irony.
-It was predicted that a man guilty of killing his father and marrying his own mother has brought curse on the city and its people.
-In the above-mentioned lines, Oedipus curses the man who is the cause of curse on his city.
-He is ignorant of the fact that he himself is that man and he is cursing himself.
+It was predicted that a man guilty of killing his father and marrying his own mother brought A curse on the city and its people.
+In the above-mentioned lines, Oedipus curses the man who is the cause of the curse.
+He is ignorant of the fact that he himself is that man, and thus he is cursing himself.
 The audience, on the other hand, knows the situation.

 “Water, water, everywhere,

 In the above-stated lines, the ship – blown by the south wind – is stranded in the uncharted sea.
 Ironically, there is water everywhere, but they do not have a single drop of drinkable water.